pietro-stangherlin/near_duplicate_doc_lsh/README.md

 - **data_creation** folder contains some script to produce an experimental collection to test the method from an existing collection
 - **slides** folder contains the slides used to present the project
-- **Project** folder is where the actual scripts implementing the method are
+- **project** folder is where the actual scripts implementing the method are

 ### External modules used
 This project uses **Numba** (https://numba.pydata.org/) and **Numpy** (https://numpy.org/) to speed up numeric computations, a version of **MurmurHashing** (https://pypi.org/project/mmh3/) is used to hash shingles strings .